 Here are some tips to create this journey

-- Each milestone should be major.
-Your student should feel that they have achieved something at the end of each milestone.
+Each milestone should be major.
+Your students should feel that they have achieved something at the end of each milestone.

-This is how you can use journey method to plan your course.
+This is how you can use the journey method to plan your course.

 Create a framework

 Sometimes you cannot map your course in a linear journey format.
 In that case, you can create some sort of framework.